gramster/md2electraone/README.md

 If you’re not especially tech-savvy, follow this step by step:

 1. **Install Python**
-   Download from https://python.org (Python 3.9+ recommended).
+   Download from https://python.org (Python 3.12+ required).

 2. **Download this repository**
    - If you know Git: